ledgersmb/ledgersmb-docker/README.md

 This image can be installed either automatically with the Docker compose file manually with docker only.

+❌ Do not use unofficial or AI-generated Docker Compose examples.
+These are often incomplete, break silently, or skip required services.

 ## Docker-Compose installation and start

 This image provides `docker-compose.yml` which can be used to pull related